-This section is describing preventive maintenance operations to be carried out by the owner/operator of the engine.
-This is not a part of a workshop repair manual.
+This manual is describing preventive maintenance operations to be carried out by the owner/operator of the engine.
+This is not a workshop repair manual.

 Carrying a set of preventive maintenance operations in accordance with the service intervals will ensure engine optimal reliability and service life.